marioschiener/PQC-Cheat-Sheet/README.md

 The target audience are technical roles such as software developers, architects or engineers or simply anyone interested in cryptography and PQC.
 The cheat sheets aim to make it easier for them to select the right algorithm for their use cases, based on various different algorithm characteristics presented in a simplified form.

 **The main goal is quick information, not absolute precision!
-The cheat sheet is not intended to replace studying more specific specifications in a second step!**
+The cheat sheets are not intended to replace studying more specific specifications in a second step!**

 # Preview<a name="preview"></a>